pingcap/docs/sql-statements/sql-statement-import-into.md

 >
 > If [SEM](/system-variables.md#tidb_enable_enhanced_security) is enabled in the target cluster, the `fileLocation` cannot be specified as a local file path.

-In the `fileLocation` parameter, you can specify a single file or use the `*` wildcard to match multiple files for import.
+In the `fileLocation` parameter, you can specify a single file, or use the `*` and `[]` wildcards to match multiple files for import.
 Note that the wildcard can only be used in the file name, because it does not match directories or recursively match files in subdirectories.
 Taking files stored on Amazon S3 as examples, you can configure the parameter as follows:

 - Import a single file: `s3://<bucket-name>/path/to/data/foo.csv`
 - Import all files in a specified path: `s3://<bucket-name>/path/to/data/*`
 - Import all files with the `.csv` suffix in a specified path: `s3://<bucket-name>/path/to/data/*.csv`
 - Import all files with the `foo` prefix in a specified path: `s3://<bucket-name>/path/to/data/foo*`
 - Import all files with the `foo` prefix and the `.csv` suffix in a specified path: `s3://<bucket-name>/path/to/data/foo*.csv`
+- Import `1.csv` and `2.csv` in a specified path: `s3://<bucket-name>/path/to/data/[12].csv`

 ### Format